smart-data-models/dataModel.UrbanMobility/GtfsFrequency/doc/new_spec_EN-US.md

 ## List of properties

 - `alternateName`: An alternative name for this item  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `endTime`: Same as GTFS `end_time`  - `exactTimes`: Same as GTFS `exact_times` but encoded as a Boolean: `false`: Frequency-based trips are not exactly scheduled. `true`: Frequency-based trips are exactly scheduled  - `hasTrip`: Trip associated to this Entity.
-It shall point to an Entity of Type GtfsTrip  - `headwaySeconds`: Same as GTFS `headway_secs`  - `id`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+It shall point to an Entity of Type GtfsTrip  - `headwaySeconds`: Same as GTFS `headway_secs`  - `id`: Unique identifier of the entity  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `startTime`: Same as GTFS `start_time`  - `type`: NGSI Entity type.
 It has to be GtfsFrequency
 Required properties
 - `endTime`  - `hasTrip`  - `headwaySeconds`  - `id`  - `startTime`  - `type`
 See [https://developers.google.com/transit/gtfs/reference/#frequenciestxt](https://developers.google.com/transit/gtfs/reference/#frequenciestxt)